scaffold-eth/scaffold-eth-typescript/README.md

 ### Fork or clone the repo

-- You can use the use the template link: [scaffold-eth-typescript template](https://github.com/scaffold-eth/scaffold-eth-typescript/generate)
+- You can use the template link: [scaffold-eth-typescript template](https://github.com/scaffold-eth/scaffold-eth-typescript/generate)
 - You can clone the repo with git
   ```bash
   git clone https://github.com/scaffold-eth/scaffold-eth-typescript.git